veprbl/mysqlpp/README-Visual-C++.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     MySQL++ is fully functional with Visual C++ 2005 and 2008.

+    It should be possible to get it to build with newer versions
+    of Visual C++, but support for it doesn't come out of the box,
+    due to the change to MSBuild.
+You should start by opening
+    the Visual C++ 2008 solution file and letting it automatically
+    convert that and all the project files.

     MySQL++ also works with VC++ 2003 (a.k.a.
 VC++ 7.1), with the
     exception of the SSQLS feature.
 There was partial support for
     SSQLS with VC++ 2003 in MySQL++ v2, but a feature we added in